11 Displacement from Velocity

 In other words, the total change in f is the sum of all the little tiny changes df as you move from x_i to x_f

-Hopefully you find this explanation of the fundamental theorem of calculus much easier to follow than what you saw in your calculus class: calculus “pops out” when thinking about how particles move.
-Indeed, both Newton and Leibniz were working on physics when they invented calculus!
+Hopefully you find this explanation of the fundamental theorem of calculus much easier to follow than what you saw in your calculus class: calculus really does “pop out” when thinking about how particles move!

 The fundamental theorem of calculus is also important because it tells us that integrals are, in some sense, the inverse operation from a derivative, i.e. they “undo” a derivative.
 A derivative takes the function f, and produces a new function g.
 The integral takes the function g, and returns the function f.
 Note, however, that